 The pretty (-p) option

-The -p option gives the user a pretty output and only displays the uptime in days, hours, minutes, seconds format.
+The -p option gives the user a pretty output and only displays the uptime in days, hours, minutes, and seconds format.
 Let’s see how that works.

 root@HowLinux: ~# uptime -p up 5 minutes